-In an era where logistics have never been more complicated, 3D printing offers Marines the much-needed ability to travel lighter with a higher degree of adaptability.
-With LulzBot 3D Printers leading the charge toward fostering a culture of innovation, the Marine Corps is ready to incorporate additive manufacturing into every aspect of what they do.
+In an era where logistics have never been more complicated, 3D printing in the military offers Marines the much-needed ability to travel lighter with a higher degree of adaptability.
+With LulzBot 3D Printers leading the charge toward fostering a culture of innovation, the Marine Corps is ready to incorporate additive manufacturing and uses for 3D printing into every aspect of what they do.

-The Next Generation Logistics (NexLog) initiative, led in part by Col. Howard Marotto and Captain Matthew Friedell, was established in 2015 to accelerate the development and integration of emerging technologies like 3D printing within the Marine Corps.
+The Next Generation Logistics (NexLog) initiative, led in part by Col. Howard Marotto and Captain Matthew Friedell, was established in 2015 to accelerate the development and integration of emerging technologies like 3D printing in the military.
 “We see it as being absolutely transformative,” Marotto said.
 “It’s not just about untethering yourself from the supply chain.
 It’s also about being able to rapidly innovate to the threat in the field.”

 “Charlie Mike:” Marines Continue Mission with LulzBot 3D Printers